redveil-security/ssh-mimik/README.md

 ![](https://i.ibb.co/qLTCPHjv/2025-05-26-08-59.png)

 **Fix: Ensure you've generated your SSH keys & they're placed in the same directory you're running the script from.**

+## Todo

+- [x] Update readme to include usage information
+- [ ] Clean up `serve.py` code
+- [ ] Update `serve.py` code to auto generate the necessary SSH keys
+- Add CLI args for:
+	- [x] Specifying the port SSH will run on
+	- [x] Specify the location log files will be saved to
+- [x] Add example usage of utilizing Dockerfiles to deploy more realistic honeypots (EX: Deploying additional directories & files)
+- [ ] Add automated python script that'll auto attack SSH honeypots on specified subnet to simulate attacker.
+CTF-style questions will then be asked based on these commands ran.
+- [ ] Possible web interface for viewing active SSH sessions & logs?
+- [x] Implement check to ensure running with root privileges, otherwise exit to avoid causing errors
+- [x] Implement dockerfile capability for deploying breadcrumbs
+	- [ ] Implement better error handling with Dockerfile implementation
+	- [x] Document this feature better